techunderfive/techunderfive/_posts/category/blockchain/2025-08-14-Centralized-vs-Decentralized-Exchanges.md

 - You control your funds at all times – With DEXs, your crypto stays in your personal wallet until the trade is executed, removing the risk of an exchange freezing or losing your assets.
 - More privacy, no ID verification required – DEXs typically don’t require KYC (Know Your Customer) checks, allowing you to trade without handing over sensitive personal information.
 - Access to smaller or early-stage tokens – Many new or niche cryptocurrencies launch on DEXs before making it to big centralized platforms, giving you early access to emerging projects.
-- Censorship-resistant — trades can’t be blocked – Because trades are executed on the blockchain through smart contracts, no authority can prevent a transaction from taking place.
+- Censorship-resistant — trades can't be blocked – Because trades are executed on the blockchain through **[smart contracts](/blockchain/2025/07/12/smart-contract-explained.html)**, no authority can prevent a transaction from taking place.
 - Borderless — trade anywhere with internet + wallet – All you need is an internet connection and a crypto wallet; location restrictions and banking barriers don’t apply.

 ---